Bringing Agent-Native Observability to SigNoz

 SigNoz at its core is open.

 Open-source, based on open standards like OpenTelemetry, and built to serve as a one-stop observability platform.
 We wanted to give all engineering teams access to a powerful observability stack without getting vendor-locked, or hassles of dealing with fragmented tooling.
-With AI agents now part of how engineering teams work, we are enlarging that mission to encompass agents as well.
+With AI agents now part of how engineering teams work, we are extending that mission to agents too.

-The foundational choices we took for our users have now positioned us to build a more efficient ecosystem for agentic observability.
-AI agents have good context of how OpenTelemetry works from thousands of well-documented community led tutorials across the internet.
+Those choices now make SigNoz a strong foundation for agent workflows: OpenTelemetry, open source code, and one schema across logs, metrics, and traces.
+AI agents have good context of how OpenTelemetry works from thousands of well-documented community–led tutorials across the internet.
 At the same time, agents have access to our entire codebase to learn how this data is processed, and saved from different observability use-cases.

 SigNoz also brings logs, metrics, and traces into a unified data store with a consistent schema.
 For agents, this matters more than for humans.
 An agent investigating a slow checkout can pull the trace, the matching logs from that span, and the metric on the dependency without stitching across three tools or normalizing three different data models.
 Schema consistency, in an agent-native world, is product quality.